52North/WRT-API/README.md

 1. Via UI:
    - Visit Alarik at <http://localhost:30100/> and login (default: alarik/alarik).
-   - Navigate to the output folder and download the final route.
+   - Navigate to the output folder and download the final route (`route_gcr_slider.geojson` if you use the example request).
 2. Programmatically:
    - Alarik currently doesn't support public download urls (see https://github.com/achtungsoftware/alarik/issues/7).
    - Via shell and Alarik's internal API: